vmware/vic/tests/test-cases/Group1-Docker-Commands/1-41-Docker-Commit.md

 6. Start a new container based on the new image, checking that the environment variable is set
 7. Attempt to commit an unsupported command into the image like `RUN`
 8. Stop the container and commit another environment variable into the image with the author set and commit message set
+9. Attempt to commit to a container that doesn't exist

 # Expected Outcome:
 * Steps 1-3 should succeed